-NOTICE IS HEREBY GIVEN that the annual and special meeting (the "Meeting") of the holders (the "Shareholders") of common shares ("Common Shares") of Revival Gold Inc. (the "Company") will be held at the offices of Peterson McVicar LLP, 18 King St. East, Suite 902, Toronto, ON M5C 1C4, Canada, on November 19, 2019, at 10:00 a.m.
-(Toronto time) for the following purposes, all as more particularly described in the enclosed shareholder information circular (the "Circular"):
+NOTICE IS HEREBY GIVEN that the annual general and special meeting (the "Meeting") of the holders (the "Shareholders") of common shares ("Common Shares") of Revival Gold Inc. (the "Company") will be held at 145 King St. West, Suite 2870, Toronto, ON M5H 1J8, Canada and by teleconference call, on November 24, 2020, at 10:00 a.m.
+(Eastern Time) for the following purposes, all as more particularly described in the enclosed shareholder information circular (the "Circular"):

-- (a) to elect six directors of the Company for the ensuing year; - (b) to appoint the auditor and to authorize the directors to fix its remuneration; - (c) to approve the Company's 10% "rolling" stock option plan; - (d) to transact such further and other business as may be properly brought before the meeting or any adjournment thereof.
+- (a) to elect seven directors of the Company for the ensuing year; - (b) to appoint the auditor and to authorize the directors to fix its remuneration; - (c) to approve the Company's 10% "rolling" stock option plan; - (d) to transact such further and other business as may be properly brought before the meeting or any adjournment thereof.

-The record date for the determination of Shareholders entitled to receive notice of, and to vote at, the Meeting or any adjournments or postponements thereof is October 10, 2019, the close of business on the day immediately preceding the day on which the notice is given (the "Record Date").
+The record date for the determination of Shareholders entitled to receive notice of, and to vote at, the Meeting or any adjournments or postponements thereof is October 6, 2020, the close of business on the day immediately preceding the day on which the notice is given (the "Record Date").
 Shareholders whose names have been entered in the register of Shareholders at the close of business on the Record Date will be entitled to receive notice of, and to vote, at the Meeting or any adjournments or postponements thereof.